Jay-Madden/SockBot/CODE_OF_CONDUCT.md

-# ClemBot Contributor Covenant Code of Conduct
+# SockBot Contributor Covenant Code of Conduct

 ## Our Pledge